-- Undergo regular Prevent Duty training (including Channel online awareness training and additional training provided by the school in conjunction with the local authority) so that staff have the knowledge and confidence to be able to (a) understand the general risks of radicalisation affecting pupils at the School; (b) identify individual children who might be at risk of radicalisation (see Paragraph 8 below) and spot signs of extremism (see paragraph 9 below); (c) challenge extremist views; and (d) provide appropriate advice to children who are at risk of radicalisation. - Be alert to changes in children's behaviour which could indicate that they may be in need of help or protection. - Use their professional judgement in identifying children who might be at risk of radicalisation and act proportionately. - Observe as far as operationally possible, children's online activity in class, reporting any concerns to the DSP
+- Undergo regular Prevent Duty training according to the Cognita requirements so that they have the knowledge and confidence to be able to (a) understand the general risks of radicalisation affecting pupils at the School; (b) identify individual children who might be at risk of radicalisation (see Paragraph 8 below) and spot signs of extremism (see paragraph 9 below); (c) challenge extremist views; and (d) provide appropriate advice to children who are at risk of radicalisation. - Be alert to changes in children's behaviour (emotional, physical, or verbal) which could indicate that they may be in need of help or protection in relation to radicalisation, and pass concerns onto the Prevent Lead and DSP - Use their professional judgement in identifying children who might be at risk of radicalisation and act proportionately. - Observe as far as operationally possible, children's online activity in class in relation to radicalisation, reporting any concerns to the both the Prevent Lead and the DSP